Enough-Software/enough_giphy_flutter/README.md

 ### Requirements
 * Sign up for the mandatory API key for each supported platform at developers.giphy.com, compare https://developers.giphy.com/docs/api#quick-start-guide for details.
 Select `API` and not `SDK` when generating the API key.
-* Android: Ensure to add internet permission to your _AndroidManifest.xml_: `<uses-permission android:name="android.permission.INTERNET"/>`
+* Android: Ensure to add internet permission to your _AndroidManifest.xml_:
+`<uses-permission android:name="android.permission.INTERNET"/>`
+* When ready, apply for a [GIPHY production key](https://developers.giphy.com/dashboard/)

 ### Pick a GIF, Sticker or Emoji
 Use `Giphy.getGif(...)` to pick a GIF, sticker or emoji.